p18e3/Do-it-Right-EF_ChangeLog/README.md

 }
 ```

-Now there are three kinds of EntityStates, we want to handle:
+The next thing we have to take into consideration is that there are three kinds of EntityStates, we want to handle:

 | EntityState | Action |
 |:------------|:-------|
 |Added|Write "created" and "modified" change log|
 |Modified|Write "modified" change log|
 |Deleted|Write "modified" change log|

+The states Detached and and Unchanged are not of interest in our specific case, since the Detached-state is not an CUD-operation and the Unchanged-state does not need to be logged.